Collaborative Academic Testing Service

 What if my child is applying to a school not listed on your registration form?

 The schools listed on the registration form are our contract schools and we use them for information purposes on scheduling the appointment.
 In order to comply with privacy requirements, we can not release the scores to any school without a signed consent/authorization form.
 You will be asked to complete the consent/authorization to release results on the day of testing in the presence of the tester.
 At that time you can list all of the schools you want to receive the results.
-If you wish to add additional schools later, please see below.
+If you wish to add additional schools, email the CATS office.

 How long will the testing last?